I use Windows Server 2008 R2

 |

-Per product (some products expired January 27, 2020)
+Per application (some applications expired January 27, 2020)

 |